hudson-and-thames/mlfinlab/docs/source/implementations/labeling_excess_median.rst

      \end{split}
      \end{equation}

 If desired, the user can specify a resampling period to apply to the price data prior to calculating returns.
-User can also choose to label with forward-looking returns rather than returns relative to the previous price.
+The user can also lag the returns to make them forward-looking.
 In the paper by Zhu et al., the authors use monthly forward-looking labels.

-The following shows a visualization of monthly forward returns over median for 22 stocks from January 2019 to May 2020.

 .. figure:: labeling_images/distribution_over_median_monthly_forward.png
    :scale: 100 %